mlabuda2/nf-tower-docs/docs/faqs.md

 Users with email addresses other than the `trustedEmails` list will undergo an approval process on the Profile -> Admin -> Users page.
 This has been used effectively as a backup method for when SSO becomes unavailable.

-Note: The change above requires your containers to be rebuilt (ie, docker-compose down).
-Make sure your database is not ephemeral before issuing the docker-compose down command.
-Please refer to [this page](https://install.tower.nf/latest/docker-compose/) for more information.
+Note: This change requires your containers to be rebuilt (i.e., `docker-compose down`).
+Ensure your database is persistent before issuing the docker-compose down command.
+See [here](https://help.tower.nf/latest/enterprise/docker-compose/) for more information.

 To ensure that previous users logged in using the email before, an Admin of the organization should remove said users from the Profile -> Admin -> Users list.
 This will essentially restart the approval process before they are allowed to log in via email.